-If you have visited an Early Childhood classroom in recent years, you would have heard the lingo of So what is it?
+If you have visited an Early Childhood classroom in recent years, you would have heard the lingo of play-based learning.
+So what is it?

 Play-based learning is described in the Early Years Learning Framework as “a context for learning through which children organise and make sense of their social worlds, as they actively engage with people, objects and representations” (EYLF 2009 p46).